LiamCallaghan/hummingbird/README.md

 # hummingbird

 A website to start or join a band, made with React and Django.
+Developed over 7 days.

 ## Deployed Link